adamniedzielski/tiddle/README.md

 end
 ```

-5) By default any generated token expires after 2 weeks of inactivity - The user needs to signin in again to generate a new token.
+5) By default any generated token expires after 2 weeks of inactivity - The user will need to login to generate a new token.
 You can change the token ttl by adding the following to an initializer:

 ```ruby
 Tiddle.configure do |config|